PE and Sports Funding

 Football

 Keep Hatch has previously had pleasing success with both their boys and girls football teams.
-Just before Covid, our girls team were playing in the Berkshire League and were becoming more competitive with each game.

 Both boys’ football teams and the girls’ team additionally took part in the Wokingham District Primary Schools Tournaments.
 A the end of the last possible competitive season, the boys’ A team won five matches, lost two and drew one, placing them in 4th place in their group.
 The boys’ B team matched their success, also gaining 4th place in their group.